-The North Node in the current skies above is in the same location of the Heavens as it was when Oskar Groning entered this plane of existence in Libra, the sign of Justice and Partnership whose astrological glyph symbolizes Peace, itself.
+The North Node in the current skies above is in the same location of the Heavens as it was when Oskar Groening entered this plane of existence in Libra, the sign of Justice and Partnership whose astrological glyph symbolizes Peace, itself.

-The trial of Oskar Groning serves as a modern day reminder that we must never forget the pain of History’s Past in order to affirm our unfolding future going forward as a societal whole.
+The trial of Oskar Groening serves as a modern day reminder that we must never forget the pain of History’s Past in order to affirm our unfolding future going forward as a societal whole.
 These legal proceedings that are a first and last of their kind also testify to the notion that Forgiveness is a force more potent than the power of Rationalization and Guilt combined.

 The painful Past must never be forgotten by serving as the most powerful of reminders that we as a society must never repeat it.
-Pictured are the Birkenau transport tracks which led to the gas chambers of Auschwitz. (pinterest.com)
+Pictured above are the Birkenau transport tracks which led to the gas chambers of Auschwitz. (pinterest.com)

 *Brad Kronen’s book “Love in the Stars” published by Llewellyn Worldwide, Inc. is available for purchase at your local book seller or online at amazon.com at the link listed below.